Skip to content

 A normal day on the streets of Tirana - busy, lively and overwhelmingly relaxed for visitors.
 Photo: Thomas Quine / Wikimedia Commons, CC BY 2.0

 One cultural note that surprises first-timers: Albanians have a strong tradition of hospitality (besa), and strangers will often go out of their way to help a lost or confused tourist.
-It is one of the things people remember most about the country.
+It’s one of the things people remember most about the country.
 You can get a feel for the everyday rhythm in our guide to the best things to do in Tirana.

 Is Albania safe for solo female travellers?

 The pace is unhurried and locals are used to seeing independent travellers, so a solo woman walking the promenade in Saranda or exploring the old town of Berat is an ordinary sight, not a remarkable one.
+The detailed version of this - what changes after dark, how the taxi apps actually work, female dorms, hiking alone in the north and the numbers worth saving - is in our guide to solo female travel in Albania.
+Our 20 things to know before visiting Albania covers the everyday etiquette that smooths a solo trip further.

 Driving and road safety